desmap/ale-sensible/README.md

 - **No stuttery gutter taking space, shaking up your code, pumping in and out**
 - **No nervously blinking ALE linting/warning/flagging/messing the current line while you code (yes ALE, we know that you are asynchronous but just let me code)**
 - **No intentionally delayed linting; responsive linting after 0ms!
 Who wants delays?
-- **ALE SENSIBLE kicks in when it's the right time: in Normal wlays and in Insert mode only after leaving Insert Mode, and always after 0ms!**
+- **ALE SENSIBLE kicks in when it's the right time: in Normal always and in Insert mode only after leaving Insert Mode, and always after 0ms!**
 - **No more broken colorthemes, ALE SENSIBLE matches all colorthemes**
 - **No bloat in .vimrc/init.vim, it's just one line pulling a tiny 190-byte-plugin**
 - **No mess with other gutter tools which are more important (e.g. git tools, markers, etc.)**